 For over 25 years, the Rory Peck Awards has been celebrating the work of freelance journalists working in news and current affairs worldwide.
 These are the freelance reporters, filmmakers, photojournalists and camera operators who play a vital role in international newsgathering - and in keeping independent journalism alive.

 Across four categories, the Awards honour quality and impact of work but also take into account individual endeavour and journalistic integrity.

-Can I submit my work to the Rory Peck Awards?
+Can I submit my work to the Awards?

-The Rory Peck Awards are for professional freelance journalists working anywhere in the world.
-Our four categories focus on international news and current affairs, with one category dedicated specifically to local journalists and field producers.
-Any work submitted must have been broadcast in the past year.
+The Rory Peck Awards are for professional freelance journalists and filmmakers working anywhere in the world.
+Our four categories focus on international news and current affairs, with one category dedicated to local journalists and field producers.
+Any work submitted must have been broadcast or published within the past year.

 With thanks to our committed sponsors, without whom the Awards would not be possible.